Home > Design > Barrel

 If you don’t already know this, please stop here and go read NFA and Prison.

 The barrel’s contour influences weight, rigidity, and heat dissipation.
 Profiles range from lightweight (pencil) to heavy (bull) barrels.
-Lighter profiles reduce overall weight but may heat up quickly, affecting accuracy during sustained fire.
-Heavier profiles handle heat better but add weight.
+Lighter profiles reduce overall weight but may heat up quickly and are less stiff, affecting accuracy and precision during sustained fire.
+Heavier profiles are stiffer and handle heat better but add weight.
 Choose a profile that balances your need for mobility and sustained accuracy.

 Visual comparison of AR-15 barrel profiles including pencil, government, M4, heavy/SOCOM, and bull barrels.